TIMSS 2019 Fact Sheet

 The contextual framework

-- Community and national policies
+• Community and national policies

-- Student attitudes towards learning
+• Student attitudes toward learning

-64 countries and 8 benchmarking entities
+• Total: 64 countries and 8 benchmarking entities

-- Grade 4: 58 countries and 6 benchmarking entities
+• Grade 4: 58 countries and 6 benchmarking entities

-- Grade 8: 39 countries and 7 benchmarking entities
+• Grade 8: 39 countries and 7 benchmarking entities

 Overall

-Countries participating, including some distinctive education systems within countries that have always participated separately: Albania, Armenia, Australia, Austria, Azerbaijan, Bahrain, Belgium (Flemish), Bosnia and Herzegovina, Bulgaria, Canada, Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Islamic Rep. of Iran, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Rep. of Korea, Kosovo, Kuwait, Latvia, Lebanon, Lithuania, Malaysia, Malta, Montenegro, Morocco, Netherlands, New Zealand, North Macedonia, Northern Ireland, Norway, Oman, Pakistan, Philippines, Poland, Portugal, Qatar, Romania, Russian Federation, Saudi Arabia, Serbia, Singapore, Slovak Republic, South Africa, Spain, Sweden, Turkey, United Arab Emirates, United States
+• Countries participating, including some distinct education systems within countries that have always participated separately: Albania, Armenia, Australia, Austria, Azerbaijan, Bahrain, Belgium (Flemish), Bosnia and Herzegovina, Bulgaria, Canada, Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Islamic Rep. of Iran, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Rep. of Korea, Kosovo, Kuwait, Latvia, Lebanon, Lithuania, Malaysia, Malta, Montenegro, Morocco, Netherlands, New Zealand, North Macedonia, Northern Ireland, Norway, Oman, Pakistan, Philippines, Poland, Portugal, Qatar, Romania, Russian Federation, Saudi Arabia, Serbia, Singapore, Slovak Republic, South Africa, Spain, Sweden, Turkey, United Arab Emirates, United States

-Ontario, Canada; Quebec, Canada; Moscow City, Russian Federation; Gauteng, South Africa; Western Cape, South Africa; Madrid, Spain; Abu Dhabi, UAE; Dubai, UAE
+• Benchmarking participants (i.e., regional jurisdictions): Ontario, Canada; Quebec, Canada; Moscow City, Russian Federation; Gauteng, South Africa; Western Cape, South Africa; Madrid, Spain; Abu Dhabi, UAE; Dubai, UAE

 Target population (students)